 ● Describe their immediate environment using knowledge from observation, discussion, stories, non-fiction texts and maps.

 ● Know some similarities and differences between different religious and cultural communities in this country, drawing on their experiences and what has been read in class.

 ● Explain some similarities and differences between life in this country and life in other countries, drawing on knowledge from stories, nonfiction texts and (when appropriate) maps

 ● Explore the natural world around them, making observations and drawing pictures of animals and plants.

 ● Know some similarities and differences between the natural world around them and contrasting environments, drawing on their experiences and what has been read in class.

 ● Understand some important processes and changes in the natural world around them, including the seasons and changing states of matter

 7. Expressive Arts and Design

-Exploring using media and materials – Sing songs, make music and dance safely.
-Use and explore a variety of materials, tools and techniques, experimenting with colour, design, texture form and function.
+● Safely use and explore a variety of materials, tools and techniques, experimenting with colour, design, texture, form and function.